vegawidget/ggvega/dev/TypeScript/quicktype/Quicktype.md

 For example, when we define `encoding` based on `aes_params`, we should use `ValueDefWithCondition` type.
 These can prevent us giving `title` or `scale` to them, becase these properties only belong to `FieldDefWithConditions`.

-I think there must be more details, but I believe Vega-Lite source code is a better choice.
+If we can use Vega-Lite source code someday, I believe it will be a  better choice.